OpenCritic: Content

 OpenCritic collects links to external websites for video game reviews, providing a landing page for the reader.
 Reviews include both those that are scored (and thus entered into their aggregate score) and unscored reviews, including reviews that come from popular YouTube reviewers.
-Reviews are summarized in three ways: a 'Top Critic Average' calculated by taking the simple average score of all numeric reviews written by top critics after normalizing the score on a 0-100 scale, a percent recommended which represents the percent of all reviews that recommend the game (including unscored reviews), and a percentile rank which indicates where a game's aggregate score falls in the distribution of all games on the site.
-A user of the site is able to mark any of these review sources as trusted publications which will be reflected in how the reviews are presented to the user and tailor the content to them, as well as generating a personalized aggregate score for that user.
+Reviews are summarized in three ways: a 'Top Critic Average' calculated by taking the simple average score of all numeric reviews written by top critics after normalizing the score on a 0–100 scale, a percent recommended which represents the percent of all reviews that recommend the game (including unscored positive reviews) or gave a positive review, and a percentile rank which indicates where a game's aggregate score falls in the distribution of all games on the site.

+OpenCritic used to allow users to mark any of these review sources as trusted publications which will be reflected in how the reviews are presented to the user and tailor the content to them, as well as generating a personalized aggregate score for that user.
+However, this feature is no longer available.